The diversity-multiplexing tradeoff of the MIMO Z interference channel: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:DMT-symmetric-no-CSIT}}

-Since the FCSIT DMT is an upper bound to the No-CSIT DMT, it is sufficient to prove that when the condition of equation \eqref{eq:condition-noCSIT-1} is satisfied the expressions of Theorem~\ref{thm:DMT-symmetric-Z-FCSIT} and Lemma~\ref{lem:DMT-symmetric-Z-achievable} are identical.
+Since the CSIT DMT is an upper bound to the No-CSIT DMT, it is sufficient to prove that when the condition of equation \eqref{eq:condition-noCSIT-1} is satisfied the expressions of Theorem~\ref{thm:DMT-symmetric-Z-FCSIT} and Lemma~\ref{lem:DMT-symmetric-Z-achievable} are identical.

 It is clear from the comparison of equations \eqref{eq:dmt-symmetric-a-geq-1} and \eqref{eq:dmt-IML-symmetric} that for $r_s=2r\geq n$ they are identical for all values of $\alpha\geq 1$ and hence when $\alpha$ satisfies equation \eqref{eq:condition-noCSIT-1}.
 Now, it is only necessary to find a condition when the expressions in equations \eqref{eq:dmt-symmetric-a-geq-1} and \eqref{eq:dmt-IML-symmetric} are identical even when $r_s<n$, which is what we derive next and turns out to be identical to the condition of equation \eqref{eq:condition-noCSIT-1}.